TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 33/Exodus 33.21.md

 ---

-And Jehovah said, Behold, there is a place by me, and thou shalt stand upon the rock:
+Yahweh also said, "Behold, there is a place by me, and you shall stand on the rock.